Jozsef Wolfner: Editorial politics

-At the beginning of the twentieth century Jozsef Wolfner was a successful businessman and well known and respected as an erudite man of letters.
+At the beginning of the twentieth century Jozsef Wolfner was a businessman and known as a man of letters.
 The formula to his success was his ability to quickly perceive the needs of readers.
 Among the authors published by Singer and Wolfner were Ferenc Herczeg, Géza Gárdonyi, Kalman Csátó, Miklos Suranyi, along with Beniczky Bajza Lenke and Hedwig Courths-Mahler.

 Wolfner's attention was mainly directed to the taste of the local middle class and the intellectual bourgeois.
 This literature was suitable for young adults since the books were simple, easy to read and in paperback formats.
 The most successful works were those by Lajos Posa and Zsigmond Sebok.

 The publishing house became also famous for its founder's passion for art collecting and patronage.
 The latter's son, István Farkas, a famous and recognized painter, followed the path of his father by becoming an art collector and patron as well.
 He collaborated with Jenő Barcsay, Gyula Hincz, Lajos Szalay and Tibor Vilt.
 Farkas was also the publishing house Director from 1932 to 1944 when Singer and Wolfner assumed the name of Literary Institute of Modern Times.